bradenmweight/SQD/MD/Documentation.md

 # Documentation for SQD Package

 For questions, concerns, or bugs, please send an email to Braden M. Weight (<bweight@ur.rochester.edu>).
+The relevant parmeters can be found on the [parameters][PARAMETERS] page.

 [PARAMETERS]: <https://bradenmweight.github.io/SQD/read.html?filename=Parameters.md>